SFR: SFR-Cegetel (1996–2005), then SFR (2005–2014)

+Patrick Drahi era

+Numericable-SFR Group (2014–2016)

 Vivendi announced in March 2014 that it planned to sell its SFR division.
-On 14 March, Vivendi announced that it would enter exclusive negotiations with Altice/Numericable, to the exclusion of Bouygues and Iliad.
-Arnaud Montebourg, the French Minister for Industrial Renewal, provoked a storm when he stated that the Numericable/SFR deal was a certainty.
+On 14 March, it announced that it would enter exclusive negotiations with Altice/Numericable, to the exclusion of Bouygues and Iliad.
+Arnaud Montebourg, the French Minister for Industrial Renewal, triggered considerable concern when he stated that the Numericable/SFR deal was a certainty.
 Iliad lost 7.5% of its market value on that day.

-SFR having 28.6 million subscribers versus 1,7 million for Numericable and much more notoriety, Patrick Drahi announced that SFR will replace Numericable.
+SFR having 28.6 million subscribers versus 1.7 million for Numericable and much more notoriety, Patrick Drahi announced that SFR will replace Numericable.
 In late 2015, Numericable Outremer became SFR Caraïbe.
 On 15 February 2016, Numericable was rebranded as SFR in Belgium and Luxembourg, with the launch of new packages and the SVOD service Zive.

-In February 2016 Orange, SFR and Free announced the purchase of their competitor Bouygues Telecom.
+In February 2016, Orange, SFR and Free announced the purchase of their competitor Bouygues Telecom.
 However, negotiations for the purchase agreement fell through a few months later.

+SFR Group (2016–2018)

+In April 2016, the Numericable-SFR Group, now chaired by former Alcatel-Lucent CEO Michel Combes, announced it was renaming itself "SFR Group" and a new organization with three divisions: